Amulya-coder/Amulya-coder/README.md

 - 🎓 I'm currently studying Computer Science and Engineering at VIT Bhopal University.
 - 💡  I like to explore new technologies and develop software solutions and quick hacks.
-- 🌱 I love to work on open-source projects and currently focused on the exciting fields of App development and Cloud Computing.
+- 🌱 I love to work on open-source projects and currently focused on the exciting fields of Application development and Cloud services.
 - ✍ I'm on the track of learning about JavaScript and its frameworks.
 ### 🌱 What have I done?